kontena/pharos-docs/addons/ingress-nginx.md

 #### Options

 - `node_selector` - deployment node selector (map), deploys ingress only to matching nodes.
 - `configmap` - custom configuration (map).
-For all supported `configmap` options, see: [Kubernetes docs](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/configmap.md)
+For all supported `configmap` options, see: [Ingress NGINX docs](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/)
 - `default_backend.image` - custom image to be used as the default backend for the Nginx Ingress.
-Expected to fulfill the default backend [requirements](https://github.com/kubernetes/ingress-nginx#requirements).
+Expected to fulfill the default backend [requirements](https://kubernetes.github.io/ingress-nginx/user-guide/default-backend/).
 Leave empty to use Pharos' own default backend.

+See [Ingress NGINX documentation](https://kubernetes.github.io/ingress-nginx/) for additional details and more advanced usage.